 apis mellifera

 Bees are totally sweet (see what I did there).
 These industrious little insects provide a lesson in distributed decision-making.
-Honey bees are considered a "superorganism" because the total ability of the swarm is greater sum of their parts as individuals.
+Honey bees are considered a "super-organism" because the total ability of the swarm is greater sum of its parts as individuals.
 Bee collaboration depends on clear roles & responsibilities distributed across the entire swarm.

 Honeybees rotate through different jobs – from nurse to cleaner to guard to forager – throughout their lives.
 Each successive generation learns from its ancestors.
 The queen bee isn't giving them directions; yet they each understand how they're role fits into a larger picture.